Traveling from Helsinki to Lapland by train is the most convenient way to get from Southern Finland to Lapland if you have even one of the following:

 I have gathered this mini-guide to help you make the best trip to Lapland using the train.

-Okay, let’s go!
-Here’s what I’m going to be
+Okay, so let’s go!
+Here’s what I’m going to be covering with this post.

 Table of Contents